tweag/.github/profile/README.md

 ![Scale your engineering power](./banner.jpg)

 At Tweag we love using open source methods and research ideas to improve software quality and reliability.
+We are big on composable
+software: functional, typed, immutable.
 You might have seen some of our work in your own favourite technical community, or read some of our [articles](https://tweag.io/blog).